- What’s On

 Istanbul's hinterland is full of surprises.
 Edirne has two centuries of stunning Renaissance architecture.
-Gallipoli is rich in history it would rather not have known.
-Kırklareli has a terrific weekly market, and you can choose between turbot in Iğneada or sardines in Gelibolu.
+The Gallipoli peninsula is rich in history it would rather not have known.
+Kırklareli has a terrific weekly market, and you can choose between turbot in Iğneada or sardines in Gelibolu (Gallipoli).
 Exciting new wines have also appeared in recent years.
 For that, see Cornucopia's online wine guide.

 Of course there are buses and dolmuş, but if you don’t have a car, hire one.

 Cornucopia has joined forces with the digital publishing platform Exact Editions to offer individual and institutional subscribers unlimited access to a searchable archive of fascinating back issues and every newly published issue.
 This brand new resource is available cross-platform on web, iOS and Android and offers a comprehensive search function, allowing the title’s cultural content to be delved into at the touch of a button.

 Digital Subscription: £18.99 / $18.99 (1 year)Subscribe now